ingo/ingo.github.io/_recipes/memphis_style_ribs.md

 author: Steven Raichlen
 category: Entrees
 description: Memphis-style ribs showcase a fusion of regional American barbecue traditions.
-  Pork ribs are rubbed with a blend of herbs and spices then smoked over indirect heat.
-The simple idea of smoked pork ribs has given birth to many great regional variations over time.
-A pork rib fresh off the grill or smoker is one of life's great pleasures
 image: memphis_style_ribs.jpg
 original_title: Memphis-Style Ribs
 size: 6 servings